-The group has significant cash balances, held principally with HSBC with whom the group currently has trade finance multi option debt facilities of A\$13.1 million.
-In addition the group has finance facilities of A\$0.2 million with ANZ Bank.
+The group's cash balances are held principally with HSBC with whom the group currently has trade finance multi option debt facilities of A\$28.1 million.
 All facilities are renewed on an annual basis.

 Underlying Basis

 As noted above the group manages its operations by looking at the underlying EBITDA which excludes the impact of a number of one-off and non-cash items of a non-trading nature as this, in the Board's opinion, provides a more representative measure of the group's performance.
 A reconciliation between reported profit before tax and underlying EBITDA is included at note 6 to the financial statements and outlined below.